manuelbieh/react-book/ecosystem/tools.md

 ### Next.js

 Next.js describes itself as "The React Framework" for a number of different use cases, ranging from static to dynamic websites, small to large companies, and mobile to classic websites.
-Next.js lives up to its claim as 36000 stars on GitHub indicate — it is extremely popular within the community.
+Next.js lives up to its claim, as 36,000 stars on GitHub indicate; it is extremely popular within the community.
 For many, Next.js is a serious alternative to Create React App.
-As opposed to CRA, Next.js supports server-side rendering out of the box which is especially important for developers optimizing for SEO.
+As opposed to CRA, Next.js supports server-side rendering out of the box, which is especially important for developers optimizing for SEO.

 **License:** MIT \(Open Source\)
 **URL:** [https://nextjs.org/](https://nextjs.org/)